Venice Theatre honors volunteers

 Volunteer coordinator Kim Kollar invited guests to dress in their favorite superhero costumes.
 They did not disappoint.
-Sighted at the party were Spider Man, Super Man, Wonder Woman, and a few lesser-known heroes like Orange Crush and Rasta Mon, to name a few.
+Sighted at the party were Spider-Man, Superman, Wonder Woman, and a few lesser-know heroes like Orange Crush and Rasta Mon, to name a few.

-Executive producing director Murray Chase and artistic director Allan Kollar presented over a dozen awards (a list follows); six new members were inducted into the Hall of Fame for outstanding service and dedication over a period of at least 15 years; and four graduating high school seniors were recognized.
+Executive producing director Murray Chase and artistic director Allan Kollar presented more than a dozen awards (a list follows); six new members were inducted into the Hall of Fame for outstanding service and dedication over a period of at least 15 years; and four graduating high school seniors were recognized.

-Chase and Kollar highlighted the success of the new Youth Production Company's sell-out production of the play "Almost, Maine;" the 99th birthday of long-time volunteer and tap dancer extraordinaire Shirley Gawne; the on-stage surprise marriage proposal to leading lady Ashley Figlow during the curtain call of "42nd Street;" the fact that "42nd Street" became the theater's highest-grossing show ever; and the special event staff fondly referred to as the "orange crush" who helped guide patrons to the theater during the road construction through most of the 2018-2019 season.
+Chase and Allan Kollar also highlighted the success of the new Youth Production Company’s sell-out production of the play “Almost, Maine;” the 99th birthday of longtime volunteer and tap dancer extraordinaire Shirley Gawne; the on-stage surprise marriage proposal to leading lady Ashley Figlow during the curtain call of “42nd Street;” the fact that “42nd Street” became the theater’s highest-grossing show ever; and the special event staff fondly referred to as the “orange crush” who helped guide patrons to the theatre during the road construction through most of the 2018-19 season.

-"Our theater community experienced a tremendous level of success this season and we tried to acknowledge it all," Chase said.
+“Our theatre community experienced a tremendous level of success this season and we tried to acknowledge it all,” Chase said.

-A new scholarship was named for Yvonne T. Pinkerton, one of the theater's pioneers of its education and outreach programs.
-The Yvonne T. Pinkerton Rising Star Scholarship in recognition of a young adult beginning their second act of life, who has spent hours and years volunteering and growing at Venice Theatre was given to Charlie Kollar and Megan Hartnett.
+A new scholarship was named for Yvonne T. Pinkerton, one of the pioneers of the theater’s education and outreach programs.
+The Yvonne T. Pinkerton Rising Star Scholarship is to be awarded in recognition of young adults beginning their second act of life, who spent hours and years volunteering and growing at Venice Theatre.

 Entertainment was provided by tap dancers from The Silver Foxes as well as cast members from the productions of “Honk!
 A Musical Tale of the Ugly Duckling” and “Always ...
 Patsy Cline.”